heinzcareerservices/Technical_Assessment_Guide/README.md

 # Technical_Assessment_Guide
-Capturing the industry &amp; function-wise pattern of questions typically asked in written technical assessments
+TL;DR : Capturing the industry &amp; function-wise pattern of questions typically asked in written technical assessments

 The objective of the project is to create a structured online repository of the questions that are typically asked in technical written assessments.